-The first part of Fire Emblem: Radiant Dawn focuses on the Dawn Brigade's efforts to force Begnion's oppressive occupation army out of Daein.
+- The first part of Fire Emblem: Radiant Dawn focuses on the Dawn Brigade's efforts to force Begnion's oppressive occupation army out of Daein.

-The civilians caught in the crossfire between Soviet and NATO troops in Operation Flashpoint.
+- The civilians caught in the crossfire between Soviet and NATO troops in Operation Flashpoint.
 The game's Resistance expansion pack is all about this trope and its campaign deals with it in a surprisingly nuanced matter.

-This is ultimately revealed to be the motives of the Charr in Guild Wars, seeking to drive out the humans who occupied the ancestral Charr homeland of Ascalon.
+- This is ultimately revealed to be the motives of the Charr in Guild Wars, seeking to drive out the humans who occupied the ancestral Charr homeland of Ascalon.
 Also the motives of the centaurs in Guild Wars 2, again seeking to drive humans out of their ancestral homeland of Kryta.

-In Avatar: The Last Airbender, a combination of this and revenge is the motivation for Jet's freedom fighters.
+- In Avatar: The Last Airbender, a combination of this and revenge is the motivation for Jet's freedom fighters.
 They're portrayed less than positively, due to their willingness to kill even civilians to reclaim their land.

-This is also the main source of conflict in "The Promise" comic book continuation.
-After the war ends, the Earth Kingdom forces all Fire Nation colonies out, only to discover that after generations of living there, people are less than willing to leave.
+- This is also the main source of conflict in The Promise comic book continuation.
+After the war ends, the Earth Kingdom forces all Fire Nation colonies out, only to discover that after generations of living there, people are less than willing to leave (especially the many mixed families).
 Eventually, they make these areas new neutral zones, neither belong to Earth or Fire.
 The largest of these becomes Republic City.